 - Don’t batch automatically, causing you to wait an extra day to receive funds because you didn’t make the cutoff time

-Additionally, older terminals aren’t designed to process hundreds of transactions per day.
+Additionally, older payment processors aren’t designed to process hundreds of transactions per day.
 As a result, they suffer from glitches and technical issues that can take days to fix.

 It’s no secret that outdated technology costs businesses more than it saves.
 In fact, by clinging to old credit card processing methods, you decrease productivity.
 A significant amount of time has to be spent on manual operations—from bookkeeping and batching to verifying deposits.
 There’s no single dashboard where you can keep tabs on customer transactions.

 *Learn why you should never, ever rent a terminal from credit card processing companies.

 What If My Business Doesn’t Accept Credit Cards?